Carl A. Miller

 School Mathematics Competition.

-impossibility of efficient quantum weak coin-flipping.
+of quantum coin-flipping.

 membership problem for constant-sized quantum correlations is undecidable.